suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 1. Select the appropriate SFrame context for the track (see
    {{setup-assumptions}}).

-2. Compute the KID, CTR, and metadata values for the object (see
+2. Compute the CTR and metadata values for the object (see
    {{mapping-between-sframe-and-moqt}}).

+3. Parse the payload of the MOQT secure object to obtain:
+    a.
+The KID value
+    b.
+The SFrame ciphertext data

-3. Construct an SFrame ciphertext:
+4. Construct an SFrame ciphertext:
-    * Construct an SFrame header value that represents the computed KID and CTR values, as defined in {{Section 4.3 of I-D.ietf-sframe-enc}}.
+    * Construct an SFrame header value that represents KID and CTR values, as defined in {{Section 4.3 of I-D.ietf-sframe-enc}}.
-    * Append to the SFrame header the payload of the MOQT secure object.
+    * Append to the SFrame header the SFrame ciphertext data parsed from the object payload.

-4. Perform an SFrame decryption with the SFrame ciphertext and the computed metadata as input, as described in {{Section 4.4.4 of I-D.ietf-sframe-enc}}, returning a plaintext value.
+5. Perform an SFrame decryption with the SFrame ciphertext and the computed metadata as input, as described in {{Section 4.4.4 of I-D.ietf-sframe-enc}}, returning a plaintext value.

-4. Construct an MOQT object of the same type as the input object, with the following context:
+6. Construct an MOQT object of the same type as the input object, with the following context:
     * Set the payload to the plaintext value returned by SFrame decryption.
     * Set the other fields of the message to the corresponding fields from the